gh0st91/WSL_PlugNPlay/README.md

 # WSL PlugNPlay

 I am extremely lazy, so instead of having to run the commands to attach and detach devices from my Kali WSL install, I built this script.
 Hope it's helpful to someone.
 Effectively, the script allows you to easily manage USB devices for WSL in a simple and intuitive graphical interface.
-When devices are attached/detached, the list will update itself.
 All of this is done in real time!
 I have used ps2exe to produce an executable file, which can be found under [Releases](https://github.com/gh0st91/WSL_PlugNPlay/releases).
+NOTE: READ THE USAGE AND REQUIREMENTS

 ## Requirements